unkown512/AggieSTEM_DL/documentation/iterationTwo/README.md

 DJ:

 Meeting with customer on 11/16/2019 at 3PM to discuss changes.
-Video is shared by google drive.
+# Video is shared by google drive.
+Check email for invite.

 Paired programming with Will on message users.
 Working on getting the controller fully setup for using the database (model) functions.